Gigi Hadid and Zayn Malik Break Up After 2 Years of Dating

 Hadid also confirmed the breakup on Twitter.

 "Breakup statements often seem impersonal because there is really no way to put into words what two people experience together over a few years..not only in a relationship but in life in general," she wrote.
 "I'm forever grateful for the love, time and life lessons Z and I shared.
-I want nothing but the best for him and will continue to support him as a friend as that I have immense respect and love for.
+I want nothing but the best for him and will continue to support him as a friend that I have immense respect and love for.
 As for the future, whatever's meant to be will always be. x G."

 Fans suspected there could be trouble in paradise after the former One Direction band member posted a picture on Instagram with the caption, "When life throws you lemons, catch em so they don't hit you in the f--king face."

-The Sun, which broke the story, also reported the couple had called it splits.
+The Sun, which broke the story, also reported the couple had called it quits.
 The media outlet claimed the two star's busy work schedules were the cause of the breakup.

 "Sadly, Zayn and Gigi have separated." a source told The Sun.
 "They have crazy work schedules that would put pressure on any relationship."